Chris Cornell: In popular culture

 Garbage's song "Fix Me Now" from the band's debut album was originally called "Chris Cornell".
 According to lead singer Shirley Manson, she was obsessed with Cornell at the time of the release of Soundgarden's hit song "Black Hole Sun".
 A demo version of "Fix Me Now" has Manson singing Cornell's name.

 The line "I'm looking California, and feeling Minnesota" from Soundgarden's song "Outshined" (written by Cornell), inspired the title of Steven Baigelman's 1996 film Feeling Minnesota, starring Keanu Reeves and Cameron Diaz.

 Cornell's song "Preaching the End of the World" from his debut solo album Euphoria Morning, inspired the title of Lorene Scafaria's 2012 film Seeking a Friend for the End of the World, starring Steve Carell and Keira Knightley.

-Cornell was an answer on the game show Jeopardy! on February 12, 2018.
-The clue was, "In 2017, music fans were saddened by the death of this Soundgarden singer".

 Personal life

-In 1985, Cornell started dating Susan Silver, the manager of Alice in Chains, Soundgarden and Screaming Trees, and they married in 1990.
-They had a daughter, Lillian Jean, born on June 28, 2000.
+In 1985, Cornell started dating Susan Silver, the manager of Alice in Chains, Soundgarden, and Screaming Trees, and they married in 1990.
+They had a daughter, born on June 28, 2000.
 Cornell and Silver divorced in 2004.

 In 2004, he married Vicky Karayiannis, a Paris-based American publicist of Greek heritage.
-The couple had a daughter together, Toni, in September 2004, and a son, Christopher Nicholas, in December 2005.
+The couple had a daughter together, Toni, in September 2004, and a son, born in December 2005.
 In 2012, the Cornells created the Chris and Vicky Cornell Foundation which works to aid the homeless, the poor, and abused or neglected children.
 In 2013, a portion of proceeds from ticket sales went to benefit the cause.

-In a 2008 television interview, Cornell said about religion, "I don't follow any particular one. … Ultimately I think I'm sort of a freethinker and kind of open. … So many bad things–as well as good things–have happened based on people just sort of blindly following religion that I kind of feel like I want to stay away from any type of specific denomination or any religion period."
+In a 2008 television interview, Cornell said about religion, "I don't follow any particular one. ...
+Ultimately I think I'm sort of a freethinker and kind of open. ...
+So many bad things–as well as good things–have happened based on people just sort of blindly following religion that I kind of feel like I want to stay away from any type of specific denomination or any religion period."
+He became a Greek Orthodox Christian during his relationship with Karayiannis.